 Take a progressive training approach

 Focus on compound exercises that work multiple muscle groups simultaneously, such as squats, deadlifts, bench presses, pull-ups, and dips.
-Gradually increase the intensity of your workouts by increasing the weight, decreasing rest periods, or increasing the repetitions .
+Gradually increase the intensity of your workouts by increasing the weight, reducing rest periods, or increasing the repetitions .

 Prioritize strength training over cardio